xraypy/sitka-spruce/_sources/image_display.rst.txt

 These image displays are fully interactive, and allowing zooming, rotating, flipping, and smoothing.
 Axes, grid lines, and scale bars can be configured and shown after the image is displayed.
+Histograms of values can be shown, as can slices through the image.
+The image can be quantized into a contour plot, and the contour levels can be adjusted.
-The image can be copied to the system clipboard with Ctrl-C.  A wide selection of color table can be used.
-The upper and lower levels can be adjusted by hand or by selecting or stepping through a wide dynamic range of "percent contrasts".
+The image can be saved to a PNG file or copied to the system clipboard (with Ctrl-C), and the data array exported to a text file.
+A wide selection of color table can be used.
+The upper and lower levels can be adjusted by hand or by selecting or stepping through a range of "percent contrasts" which give good and easily reproducible results for datasets with extreme outliers or high dynamic range.
 For more details using this image display, see `WXMPLOT Interactive Image Display`_

 If you have saved multiple images of the same shape -- perhaps different slices of a third dimension for a 3-d dataset -- then you